Are foundation models for computer vision good conformal predictors?: Experiments

-\textbf{Metrics:} We resort to conformal set size (\textit{a.k.a.} efficiency), minimum class-conditional coverage (MCCC), coverage gap (CovGap) and marginal coverage to benchmark the different methods.
-More details about metrics and implementation details can be found in \appensecref{sec:metrics} and \appensecref{sec:app-models-and-imp}.
+\textbf{Metrics.} Given a pre-specified coverage probability $1-\alpha$, a test set $\mathcal D_\text{test}$ and a method for predicting conformal sets $\hat{C}(\cdot)$, we resort to the following metrics.

+Where Equation \ref{eq:set_size} is the average predicted set size across the test set (sometimes referred to as efficiency), Equation \ref{eq:cov} is the empirical marginal coverage, Equation \ref{eq:covgap} represents the average gap between the empirical coverage and the class-conditioned coverage, and Equation \ref{eq:mccc} is the min class-conditioned coverage (MCCC).

-\mypar{Adaptation to target tasks.} The foundation models used in this study have been pre-trained using different strategies.
+\textbf{Adaptation to target tasks.} The foundation models used in this study have been pre-trained using different strategies.
 Nevertheless, they need to be adapted for novel tasks, as their pre-trained versions do not accommodate classification tasks, i.e., there is no classification head.
-To do this, foundation models are frozen, and a linear probing (LP) head (one linear layer followed by a softmax activation function) is trained on each dataset by optimizing a cross-entropy loss (more details in \appensecref{sec:app-models-and-imp}).
+To do this, foundation models are frozen, and a linear probing (LP) head (one linear layer followed by a softmax activation function) is trained on each dataset by optimizing a cross-entropy loss (more details in \appendixref{app_sec:models_and_imp}).